UEFA.com marks Real Madrid hero Sergio Ramos's 32nd birthday with landmark moments, records and stats.

 • Holds the ignominious title of Madrid's most prolific collector of red cards having been dismissed a club-record 24 times in all competitions.
 He has been sent off in a record five Clásico fixtures, most recently when Barcelona won 3-2 at Real Madrid in April 2017.

 • He earned a record 19th Liga red card in a 0-0 draw against Athletic Club in December 2017, breaking the record of 18 previously shared by Xavier Aguado and Pablo Alfaro.

 • Ramos is not unfamiliar with charity work and in 2014 was appointed one of Spain's national ambassadors to UNICEF.

-• An aficionado of body art, he recently revealed four new tattoos on his fingers – the numbers 35, 32, 19 and 90+.
+• An aficionado of body art, he has four tattoos on his fingers – the numbers 35, 32, 19 and 90+.
 The first two denote his first two squad numbers with Sevilla; 19 is the number he wore when first capped by Spain; and 90+ represents his stoppage-time equaliser against Atlético, when Madrid went on to claim their 10th European Cup in 2014.

 • Also loves horses and owns a stud farm in his native Andalusia, where he likes to "switch off and enjoy" himself.
 One of his animals, Silencio de Ramos, was recently proclaimed Andalusian Champion 2016.

 • He has three sons: Sergio, Marco and Alejandro, who was born on Palm Sunday this year (Spanish translation: Domingo de Ramos).

 "I get up every day with the same desire to keep improving, which I've been doing since I was a kid.
 I'm not looking for recognition.
 All I want to do every year is do even better, forget what we've won and set new challenges.
 I'll keep going as long as the body allows it."